JetBrains/intellij-sdk-docs/basics/getting_started/creating_plugin_project.md

 title: Creating a Plugin Project
 ---

 This section explains how you can create a new plugin project from scratch using the New Project wizard.
 Optionally, you can import an existing project or import a project from external models.
-You can also add a new plugin module to an existing *Intellij IDEA* project.
+You can also add a new plugin module to an existing *IntelliJ Platform* project.
-For more information, refer to the [Intellij IDEA Web Help](https://www.jetbrains.com/idea/help/new-project-wizard.html).
+For more information, refer to the [IntelliJ IDEA Web Help](https://www.jetbrains.com/idea/help/new-project-wizard.html).

 ## To create a plugin project: